kgshv/smarty/README.md

 ### Dependencies

 I use the **slackbot**, which I found [here](https://github.com/lins05/slackbot).
 Thumbs up to [lins05](https://github.com/lins05)!
 The documentation is on the GitHub repo, I just linked.
-I just ran this:
+I used the development version of it, since it has more features then the master one.
+To install it, I pulled directly from the "develop" branch of the Git repo:

+`sudo pip install git+git://github.com/lins05/slackbot@develop`

+Although, you might want to just do

 `sudo pip install slackbot`

+That's your call.

 Also, you'll need the **Google Analytics for Python and the command-line**, which is [here](https://github.com/debrouwere/google-analytics) (Thanks so much to all the people behind it!).
 I ran: